-1. The Award is open to any undergraduate student currently enrolled in the Art or Design Departments at Goldsmiths who is in his/her graduating year at the time of submission.
+- The Award is open to any undergraduate student currently enrolled in the Art or Design Departments at Goldsmiths who is in their graduating year at the time of submission

-2. The work has to relate to or engage with textiles, whether materially or conceptually.
-It may encompass any media and must be practice-based/creative work.
+- The work has to relate to or engage with textiles, whether materially or conceptually.
+It may encompass any media and must be practice-based/creative work

-3. The awarding panel is made up of Library Special Collections staff and an external judge who will view the work at the final degree shows.
+- The awarding panel is made up of Library Special Collections staff and an external judge who will view all of the digital submissions

-4. The winner will receive £500 and the work will be exhibited in the Constance Howard Gallery.
-The Gallery may wish to purchase the winning work, for which a separate sum of money will be paid.
+- The winner will receive £500 and the work will be exhibited in the Constance Howard Gallery

-5. The judges retain the right not to award a prize.
+- The judges retain the right not to award a prize

 About Christine Risley